akm7289/time_series_lib/README.md

 - We changed the Recurrent.py file to support CTRNN, MEMS
 - The following classes were added to Recurrent.py: SimpleMEMSCTRNNCell, SimpleMEMSCTRNN, SimpleCTRNNCell, and SimpleCTRNN     to support the MEMS and CTRNN network.
 - We used the TensorFlow auto differential for the backpropagation.

-- SimpleMEMSCTRNNCell parameters are discussed in MEMS CAS CTRNN NOT NORMALIZED APPROXIMATION.pdf.
+- SimpleMEMSCTRNNCell parameters represents the MEMS manufactured, you could refers to MEMS CAS CTRNN NOT NORMALIZED APPROXIMATION.pdf for more details.
 - The call function is the core function for each cell, so it calls every time the forward pass is called, and the TensorFlow auto differentiates this function.